on the Indians of Suisun Valley

 Rodney Rulofson was a photographer, newspaper columnist and historian, who from 1965 to 1975 was also the first curator of the Pena Adobe Museum.
 There is a medalion of Rulofson by sculptor and artist William Gordon Huff displayed on an outdoor memorial at the museum.
 The plaque on the memorial reads, "He loved the Indian people and their culture.
 This council ground is dedicated to his memory by the Indian community of Northern California --- March 28, 1976".
 Three of Rulofson's photos are shown below.

 The photograph to the left shows up on a lot of internet sites, but none of them credit it.
 The photograph below and center was the model for Dan Liddell's illustration of a Patwin warrior in Boule (1992).
-It is similar to photographs made in the 1920s by Edward Curtis (1868-1852), who wrote an epic work on the Indians of California that features his photographs.
-However, we do not know if it is an Edward Curtis photograph or not.
+Both photographs resemble ones made in the 1920s by Edward Curtis (1868-1852), who wrote an epic work on the Indians of California that features his photographs.
+However, we do not know if these are Edward Curtis photographs or not.
 The image to the right of it of Indians gathering acorns can be found on an outdoor interpretive sign at the homestead site at Lynch Canyon County Park.
-It apparently came from the Vallejo Naval and Historical Museum, but they do not display it and the museum anymore, and we know nothing further about it.
+It apparently came from the Vallejo Naval and Historical Museum, but they do not display it at the museum anymore, and we know nothing further about it.

 Platon Vallejo (1841-1925)